Dynamic EFI

 the Embedded Lockers hardware:

 replacing the original little board.
-This may be accomplished by the
+This needs to be done by Dynamic

-installation.
-There is also an option to purchase an ECM outright with
+EFI.
+You may also purchase an ECM outright with

 Notes: